 To protect themselves against bank card skimming, your customers need to remain vigilant.
 They should check for signs of suspicious activity or anything that looks unusual.
 If an ATM or POS seems suspicious, they should refrain from making a transaction and report anything suspicious to the owner.

 Sadly, the number of identity verification scams and fraud scams is on the rise.
-Our Identity Fraud Report 2021 recently revealed that there was a 19% increase in identity fraud between June 2020 and June 2021.
+Our 2023 Identity Fraud Report recently revealed that there was a 18% increase in fraudulent activity year-on-year from 2021 to 2022.